mdmoreau/docker-wp/README.md

 	- Can be typically found by running `id` from a terminal
 - `NGINX_PORT` and `PMA_PORT`: Override the default ports for NGINX and phpMyAdmin
 	- Useful if you already have other things running on the default ports
-- Stopping Docker and running `docker-compose build` after changing these values will ensure changes take effect
+- Stopping Docker and running `docker compose build` after changing these values will ensure changes take effect

 ## Example usage